What is a Project Schedule Network Diagram?

 Tm is the Most Likely Estimate.
 In this estimate, the chance of completing an activity is highest.

 To is the Optimistic Estimate.
-This estimate considers the best-case scenario, so the duration estimate is the shortest here.
+This estimate considers the best-case scenario, so the duration estimate is the shortest.

 Tp is the Pessimistic Estimate.
 This is a worst-case scenario.
-Here, you determine the estimate considering all unfavorable conditions, so this is the longest duration the activity will take to complete.
+You determine the estimate considering all unfavorable conditions, so it is the longest duration the activity will take to complete.

 PERT provides a better estimate by considering all possible scenarios; it is a planning tool for estimating project duration.